ViceBooster/Guide2Go/README.md

 4. Manage Channels:
 Selection of the channels to be used.
 All selected channels are merged into one XML file when the XMLTV file is created.
-When using all channels from all lineups it is recommended to create a separate epgo configuration file for each lineup.
+When using all channels from all lineups it is recommended to create a separate guide2go configuration file for each lineup.
 5. Create XMLTV File [MY_CONFIG_FILE.xml]:
 Creates the XMLTV file with the selected channels.